Best 14-inch laptops in 2025: 7 top picks tested and reviewed

 ✔️ You want a lighting fast, multipurpose laptop.
 Web browsing, video calls, photo and video editing, and even gaming — if you need a single device that can do all those things quickly and reliably, this laptop has you covered.

 ✔️ You want seemingly endless battery life.
-The MacBook Pro M3 lasted over 17 hours in our battery test.
+The MacBook Pro M4 lasted over 18 hours in our battery test.
 If you like leaving your charging cable at home (or constantly forget it), you won't have to worry about this laptop dying in the middle of a presentation or lecture.
 (Taking notes by hand — the horror!)

 Don't buy it if

-✖️ You want to log into your laptop with your face.
-Unlike the iPhone, the MacBook Pro M3 doesn't have FaceID.
+✖️ Your face is your laptop password.
+Unlike the iPhone, the MacBook Pro M4 doesn't have FaceID.
 If you prefer or rely on facial recognition to log into your laptop, you won't be able to do that here.

-Beyond the MacBook Pro 14's performance, you'll find Apple's iconic keyboard, plus-sized trackpad, powerful speakers, a fantastic high-resolution webcam, and a stunning 14-inch Liquid Retina XDR display.
+The latest MacBook Pro still has its iconic design, keyboard, and plus-sized trackpad (if it's not broken, why fix it?), in addition to powerful speakers, a fantastic high-resolution webcam, and a stunning 14-inch Liquid Retina XDR display.

-Best of all, the battery life on this thing is unreal.
-On the Laptop Mag battery test, which involves continuous web surfing at 150 nits, it lasted 17 hours and 16 minutes before dying.
+The battery life on this thing is unreal, too.
+On the Laptop Mag battery test, which involves continuous web surfing at 150 nits, it lasted 18 hours and 32 minutes before dying.
 This is phenomenal, making it one of the longest-lasting laptops we've reviewed in years.
-Look no further if you want a powerhouse that can last more than two full workdays.

 Best budget